Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

-Similar to the case which Bob has a single antenna when the CSI of Willie is unknown, Alice transmits with the power given in Theorem \ref{the-Alice power for covert system with no CSI} in order to guarantee a covert transmission.
+When the CSI of Willie is unknown, similar to the $M=1$ case, Alice transmits with the power given in Lemma \ref{lem-Alice power for covert system with no CSI} in order to guarantee a covert transmission and the jammer transmits with all of his available power equally divided to $d$ directions.
 Accordingly, we have the following global optimization problem for Bob and the jammer,

-As in the previous subsection, we are facing a very complicated global optimization problem which does not appear to have a closed solution.
-Therefore, we suggest again sub-optimal solutions for the above optimization problem while considering only the cancelation of the AN at Bob's receiver.
-Specifically, in case Bob has $M>N$ antennas he cancels the AN by projecting it onto the null-space of $\b{H}_{jb}$ and choosing $\b{c}$ which is closest to $\b{h}_{ab}$.
+Again, to avoid the complexity in \eqref{equ-maximization problem of the jammer for general projection No CSI}, we restrict the attention to several sub-optimal solutions.
+Specifically, in case Bob has $M>N$ antennas, he can cancel the AN by projecting it onto the null-space of $\b{H}_{jb}$ and choosing $\b{c}$ which is closest to $\b{h}_{ab}$.
 The jammer's strategy for this case is given in the following theorem.